Icarix2000/Icarix2000/README.md

 - Hardware & device repair (PC, Mac, phones, tablets)
 - Networking fundamentals

-- At the end of the day, I'm just a tiner who loves to learn, build and fix things.
+- At the end of the day, I'm just a tinker who loves to learn, build and fix things.